BarbzCodez/BarbzCodez/README.md

 ### Uploading your Resume

-Now that your repo is cloned lets add your resume.
+Now that your repo is cloned let's add your resume.

 1. On the File Explorer, find the file with your markdown resume and keep it to one side of the screen.
-2. Open VS Code, on the left Nav Bar, have the **Open Editor** bar open.
+2. Open VS Code, on the left nav abr, have the **Open Editor** bar open.
-3. Drag your Resume from the file explorer to the open editor in VS Code.
+3. Drag your resume from the file explorer to the open editor in VS Code.
-4. Change the name of your markdown resume to `index.md` by right clicking the file and then on the option **Rename...**
+4. Change the name of your markdown resume to `index.md` by right clicking the file and then on the option **Rename...**.
    > This step is very important since this is how you tell GitHub Pages knows which file to display.
 5. Open your `index.md` file and add the following to the top of your resume: